jbisetto/free-genai-bootcamp-2025/song-vocabulary/QA_TESTING_SUMMARY.md

    - Implemented try/finally blocks to ensure cleanup happens even if tests fail
    - Added proper error handling in cleanup methods to prevent test failures due to cleanup issues

-2. **Fixed Integration Tests for Caching System**:
+2. **Fixed Integration Tests for Vocabulary Caching**:
    - Fixed `test_lyrics_to_vocabulary_workflow` to correctly verify that the extract_vocabulary mock is called as expected
    - Enhanced `test_offline_mode_fallback` to use unique song names with timestamps to ensure they're not already in the cache
    - Improved simulation of network unavailability in offline tests
    - Added proper cleanup of test data to ensure test isolation
+   - Updated vocabulary caching integration tests to properly mock the agent's TOOLS dictionary

 3. **Enhanced Test Documentation and Clarity**:
    - Added detailed documentation for the skipped `test_agent_with_caching` test explaining the challenges of mocking LLM-based decision-making
    - Clarified test assertions and improved error messages
    - Added explicit comments in tests to clarify that `use_mock=False` is still using mocked web requests via unittest.mock
    - Improved logging to show when test data is being cleaned up
+   - Added better documentation for vocabulary caching tests

 4. **Verified Performance Testing**:
-   - Confirmed that the performance comparison tests accurately measure the difference between cached and non-cached lyrics retrieval
+   - Confirmed that the performance comparison tests accurately measure the difference between cached and non-cached vocabulary retrieval
-   - Observed performance ratios consistently showing that cached retrieval is competitive with or faster than mock data
+   - Observed performance ratios consistently showing that cached retrieval is faster than generating vocabulary from scratch
+   - Added performance tests for vocabulary caching to verify improved response times
    - Ensured performance tests don't leave test data behind

+5. **Improved Agent Testing with Caching**:
+   - Enhanced agent tests to properly test the interaction between the agent and the vocabulary caching system
+   - Fixed mocking approach to better reflect how the agent uses the TOOLS dictionary
+   - Added tests to verify that the agent properly uses cached vocabulary when available
+   - Added tests to verify that the agent falls back to processing when cached vocabulary is not available

 These improvements have resulted in a more robust and reliable test suite that better validates the caching system's functionality and its integration with other components.